 COVID-19 had a profound impact on just about every aspect of life, especially in the way in which we experience healthcare.
 As the most ordinary interactions went online, telehealth boomed, but without easy in-person access to experts, so did skepticism of the new and unfamiliar.
 As a result, in order to meet consumer’s health needs, companies—including pharmaceutical giants—have had to adapt.

 While this year brings hope that there is light at the end of this pandemic tunnel, successful marketing in the healthcare industry must embrace last year’s lessons and forge fresh ways to engage providers.
-In a recent report, Intouch Group highlighted some of the most important trends likely to shape pharmaceutical marketing in 2021 and beyond.
+In a recent report, Intouch Group highlighted some of the most important pharmaceutical marketing trends in 2021 and beyond:

 Gone are the days when doctors doled out generic advice or patients happily accepted a one-size-fits-all answer to their health woes.
 Many of us have forgotten what traditional advertising even looked like.

 Now and in the coming year, technology will give healthcare marketers more tools than ever to target the right people at the right time and make the most of their budgets.
 In fact, industry experts estimate that by 2022 healthcare-based artificial intelligence and machine learning will constitute an $8-billion industry, using data to drive personalized treatment plans.

 “Integrating predictive models across a patient’s healthcare journey—from their doctor, to prescription, to disease state management—will open up pathways for personalized tools and trackers, which ultimately means better outcomes,” says David Windhausen, Executive Vice President at Intouch Group.